Do you forget about gambling when you don't have any money? Consider these tips for managing your money to help you stop or cut back on gambling.

 - Consider paying some bills in advance.

-- Consider something you would really enjoy and regularly put money away for it
+- Consider something you would really enjoy and regularly put money away for it.

+70% of Gambler’s Help clients are better off financially after our financial counselling – improve your finances with one phonecall.
 To see someone about financial counselling, call Gambler's Help on 1800 858 858 or find your local Gambler's Help service.